WinterWolfVN/Support-Old-Android-Docs/README.md

 ## 1. Gradle Configuration

-To support modern Java features on your legacy project, update your `build.gradle` (Module: app) with the following configuration:
+Depending on your project structure, choose one of the following methods to implement modern Java support.

+## Option A: Classic Implementation (Direct)
+Best for quick testing or older projects not yet using Version Catalogs.

+Update your `build.gradle` (Module: app):

 ```gradle
 android {